Meorge/sneaksters-testing/README.md

 ### Ahhh!
 The music is so loud!
 Sorry about that!
 You can turn the music and SFX volumes down in Settings -> Sounds & Audio, from the main menu.

 ### The game's window is too big for my monitor!
 You can adjust the screen resolution in Settings -> Resolution & Quality, from the main menu.
 The game _should_ resize itself upon first bootup in order to fit your monitor screen, so please let us know if it does not.

+### Where are the credits?
+They used to be in Settings, but now they're gone!
+The way I had implemented the credits seemed to be causing lots of issues, and it was always meant to be a temporary fix for until I could create a "true" credits sequence, so I decided to remove it from the game.
+The game's credits are listed in this document for now.

 ### My antivirus software is deleting Sneaksters!
 Unfortunately, I don't think this is something we can really fix on our end.
 My understanding is that we would have to pay to get "whitelisted" on antivirus software.
 Hopefully when the full game is released we'll be able to do this, but until then you'll have to manually whitelist it (via turning off your antivirus or telling it that *Sneaksters* is okay).
 If you feel unsafe about doing this, you can feel free to talk to others on the [official *Sneaksters* Discord server](https://discord.gg/hJnCfnX) about it.